swiftlang/swift-package-manager/Documentation/Usage.md

 `Packages/` directory where it can be edited.

-For the packages which are in the editable state, `swift build` will always use the exact sources in this directory to build, regardless of their state, git repository status, tags, or the tag desired by dependency resolution.
+For the packages which are in the editable state, `swift build` will always use the exact sources in this directory to build, regardless of their state, Git repository status, tags, or the tag desired by dependency resolution.
 In other words, this will _just build_ against the sources that are present.
 When an editable package is present, it will be used to satisfy all instances of that package in the dependency graph.
 It is possible to edit all, some, or none of the packages in a dependency graph, without restriction.

-Editable packages are best used to do experimentation with dependency code or create and submit a patch in the dependency owner's repository (upstream).
+Editable packages are best used to do experimentation with dependency code, or to create and submit a patch in the dependency owner's repository (upstream).
 There are two ways to put a package in editable state:

     $ swift package edit Foo --branch bugFix

-This will create a branch called `bugFix` from currently the resolved version and put the dependency `Foo` in the `Packages/` directory.
+This will create a branch called `bugFix` from the currently resolved version and put the dependency `Foo` in the `Packages/` directory.

     $ swift package edit Foo --revision 969c6a9